-Enterprise subscribers can deploy Liferay DXP as a service on Liferay DXP Cloud.
-DXP Cloud reduces infrastructure costs (hardware, electricity bills), scales fast to handle more customers, provides a faster time to market, and is easy use.
+Enterprise subscribers can deploy Liferay DXP as a service on Liferay Cloud.
+Liferay Cloud reduces infrastructure costs (hardware, electricity bills), scales fast to handle more customers, provides a faster time to market, and is easy use.

-If you’re interested in DXP Cloud, please see the DXP Cloud product information or contact a Liferay representative.
+If you’re interested in Liferay Cloud, please see the Liferay Cloud product information or contact a Liferay representative.

 If you want to develop on Liferay on your own machine, consider these convenient options:

 Liferay’s Docker images are the fastest way to start using Liferay.
 The images come with Liferay pre-installed on a Tomcat application server.
-To get started, visit the Docker Container Basics.
+To get started, visit the Using Liferay Docker Images.